blake8steak/fourth-countdown-clock/README.md

+## Fourth Countdown Clock
-This was my entry to an office code challenge I won while working at ScanData Systems in Austin, Texas.
+This was my entry to an office code challenge I won while working at ScanData Systems in Austin, Texas.<br />
+I created this entirely myself in React, using no additonal libraries.

+Hope y'all like it!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).